 Research Infrastructure Investment Program

-- improve the electronic systems that support the administrative aspects of the infrastructure or its use; and/or
+- Improve the electronic systems that support the administrative aspects of the infrastructure or its use

-- offer other ideas or innovative approaches that meet the RFP objective of improving research infrastructure services, equipment, or cost effectiveness.
+- Other ideas or innovative approaches that meet the objective of improving research infrastructure services, equipment, or cost effectiveness

 - Building construction

 - Transactional systems and support personnel included in cost pools (e.g. EGMS and SPA)